 Salvage crews secure drifting Dutch cargo ship off Norway

-Despite heavy seas, a joint Norwegian-Dutch salvage operation has managed to get an abandoned Dutch cargo ship under control off the coast of Norway and was towing the ship to port
+Despite heavy seas, a joint Norwegian-Dutch salvage operation has managed to get an abandoned Dutch cargo ship under control off the coast of Norway and is towing the ship to port

-HELSINKI -- Despite heavy seas, a joint Norwegian-Dutch salvage operation has managed to get an abandoned Dutch cargo ship under control off the coast of Norway and was towing the ship to port on Thursday.
+HELSINKI -- Despite heavy seas, a joint Norwegian-Dutch salvage operation managed to get an abandoned Dutch cargo ship under control off the coast of Norway and was towing the vessel to port on Thursday.

 Norwegian officials said the rescue operation of the Eemslift Hendrika, a Netherlands-registered ship designed to carry large boats, was completed early Thursday and the ship is slowly being towed to the western city of Alesund.